14 Shocking Royal Etiquettes That Even The Queen Can’t Break!

 2. Royals Cannot Be Touched By Non-Royals

-Royals don’t let physical contact happen between them and non-royals.
-So drop your idea of hugging the Queen right now!
+Royals usually don’t let physical contact happen between them and non-royals.
+So don’t get offended if they don’t entertain your extended arms!
 However, if they give out their hand for you to shake, you can shake their hand.
 (Lucky you).

 3. Royals Cannot Vote

-The royal family cannot cast their vote since their choice may unjustly affect public opinion.
+The royal family chose not to cast their vote since their choice may unjustly affect public opinion.
 Instead, they stay ahead of controversies by working with the ruling party and ensuring that politics runs smoothly.

 4. They Are Barred From Holding Political Office

-No one from a royal background can be granted even the tiniest authority to influence public opinion or utilize that position for personal benefit.
+No one from a royal family is granted any authority to influence public opinion or utilize that position for personal benefit (2).
 This is done to ensure the smooth running of the kingdom without any interference from internal corruption.

 5. They Cannot Eat Seafood

 Rather than a requirement, this is more of a precaution.
-Royals, including the Queen, avoid eating shellfish and other forms of seafood altogether to avoid allergies.
-As for Prince Charles, he’ll happily slurp down a mollusk!
+Royals, including the monarch, should avoid eating shellfish and other forms of seafood altogether to avoid allergies (3).
+But as for King Charles, he’ll happily slurp down a mollusk!

 6. Seating Arrangements Must Be Maintained In Proper Sequence

 In processions, the order of precedence is strictly enforced.
-If a royal wedding occurs, the royal family must arrive in rank order, with the Queen (or current monarch) leading the way.
+If a royal wedding occurs, the royal family must arrive in rank order, with the monarch leading the way.

 7. Royals Cannot Be Roman Catholics

-Even though this statute was amended in 2011 to remove the restriction on the royal family marrying a Roman Catholic, the royals themselves must stay faithful to the Church of England.
+Even though this statute was amended in 2011 to remove the restriction on the royal family marrying a Roman Catholic, the royals themselves must stay faithful to the Church of England (4).

 8. They Must Dress According To The Rules